 As you close in on the final few thousand dollars, you’ll reach a point where most other goals pale in light of finally hitting the milestone of being mortgage-free.
 It’s a great goal — go for it!

-Budget Question 5: How Do I Budget on a Low Income with a Family of Four
+Budget Question 5: How Do I Budget on a Low Income with a Family of Four?

-Q I understand that saving money is a state of mind, but I need to know how to do it on $20,000 per year and still support four people.
+I understand that saving money is a state of mind, but I need to know how to do it on $20,000 per year and still support four people.

 Here is a list of our expenses (image on the left):

-A We hear your desperation, and the answer is not an easy one.
+Answer – We hear your desperation, and the answer is not an easy one.
 There are many steps to becoming financially free.
 Some require great sacrifice for a period of time.
 Often, when we give up things that we think we can’t live without, we realize that it’s only temporary and that living without them is not as hard as we thought it would be.

 We have several recommendations.
 But they will only be partial answers, because quite a bit of information is missing from what you have provided.